 - 2. Repeatedly press the F5 key until the Acronis True Image Tool opens.
 There is a 5-second time period from when the message appears until the instrument proceeds with the normal instrument startup.
-If the instrument does not open the Acronis application, power off the instrument, then power on the instrument and try again. - 3.
-Click Restore. - 4.
+If the instrument does not open the Acronis application, power off the instrument, then power on the instrument and try again. - Click Restore. - 4.
 In the Confirmation dialog box, click Yes to restore the instrument operating system, or No to exit the restore process.
-The restore process takes approximately 30 minutes; the actual time depends on the instrument configuration.
+The restore process takes approximately 30 minutes; the actual time depends on the instrument configuration. - 5.
+After the operating system is restored, install the application software for your product.